Believing is Doing

 Reflect, today, upon whether these words could also be said about you.
 Strive to learn from the statement of these Pharisees and Herodians; strive to live a life of integrity and humility.
 If you do so, you will also be given a share in the wisdom of Jesus so as to navigate the most difficult snares of life.

 Lord of all truthfulness, I do want to be a person of honesty and integrity.
 I want to listen to the good advice of others but not be influenced by the errors or pressures that may also come my way.
 Help me to always seek You and Your truth in all things.
 Jesus, I trust in You.

 Wednesday of the Ninth Week in Ordinary Time

 Jesus said to them, “Are you not misled because you do not know the Scriptures or the power of God?”
 Mark 12:24

 This Scripture comes from the passage where some Sadducees were trying to trap Jesus in His speech.
 This has been a common theme in the daily readings as of late.
 Jesus’ answer is one that cuts to the heart of the problem.
 He does clear up their confusion, but He starts by simply laying down the clear truth that the Sadducees are misled because they do not know either the Scriptures or the power of God.
 This should give us reason to pause and look at our own understanding of the Scriptures and the power of God.

-It is easy to try and figure life out on our own.
+It is easy to try to figure life out on our own.
 We can think and think and think and try to analyze why this happened or that.
-We can try to analyze others actions or even our own.
+We can try to analyze others’ actions or even our own.
 And often times in the end, we are just as confused and “misled” as when we began.